Pi4J/pi4j.github.io/content/getting-started/minimal-example-application.md

 pi4j.shutdown();
 ```

-## Steps to run this application on your Raspberry Pi
+## Steps to Run on Your Raspberry Pi

 * Attach a LED and button as shown in the image above
 * Use a recent Raspbian OS image which has Java 17 or newer.
 To check if you have the correct Java version in the terminal: